kayleelauren/Tutorial_TreeInference/tutorial.md

 **Input:** 16S_muscle.fasta
 **Tool:** RAxML-HPC2 on XSEDE
 **Input Parameters:**
-Don't change anything --> keep all of the defaults.
+For now, keep all of the defaults, with one exception...

-From the manual:
 >Warning: It is not a good idea to use the CAT approximation of rate heterogeneity on datasets with less than 50 taxa.
+[From the manual]

+Click "Advanced Parameters" to reveal more options.
+Scroll to "Nucleic Acid Options" and select GTRGAMMA (generalized time-reversable+ optimization of substitution rates+ GAMMA model of rate heterogeneity).

 * Select "Save" to save the task to your task list.